adam-ard/organic-markdown/README.md

 ```
 `````

-In this update example, notice the references that we have add:
-`<<includes>>` and `<<main>>`.
+In this version we have add two references: `<<includes>>` and `<<main>>`.
 When `omd` tangles `main.c` it will go and find any code with those names and insert it into those spots.
 But it doesn't just do a simple text substitution.
 It is smarter than that.
-It will look at what comes before and after each reference on the same line, and will add the before and after each line of the code being referenced.
-That is how `#include` will get prefix to all code tagged as `includes`.
+It will look at what comes before and after each reference on the same line, and will add it before and after each line of the code being referenced.
+That is how `#include` will get prefixed to all code tagged as `includes`.
 That is also how code the come from `<<main>>` will get indented correctly.
 To confirm this is the case run:

 ```bash
 omd tangle